-While Japan is technically a year-round destination, the best time to come is when the weather is neither too cold nor to warm and there are fewer crowds.
+While Japan is technically a year-round destination, the best time to visit is when the weather is neither too cold nor to warm and there are fewer crowds.

-For us, the best time is Spring (March-April) and Fall (October-November), which is basically the “Goldilocks” time for the country.
-April, while it has some of the best weather, can start to get busy as this is the time that the cherry blossoms start to bloom.
+For us, the best time is Spring (March-April) and Fall (October-November), which is basically the “Goldilocks” time for the country (when conditions are just right).
+While April has some of the best weather, the country can start to get busy as this is when the cherry blossoms begin to bloom.

 Christmas, summer holidays and Chinese New Year are also very busy times to visit the country, as are the summer months.

 You may also want to avoid “The Golden Week” in Japan – a one-week period in Japan that celebrates 5 national holidays, beginning with Showa Day around April, 29 and ending with Children’s Day around May, 5.